anthonylieu/Module-14-Model-View-Controller/README.md

 ## Installation

 To install the app clone the repo then in the terminal put in.
-` npm i , mysql -u root -p , sourcedb/schema.sql, npm start`
+` npm i , mysql -u root -p , source db/schema.sql, npm start`

 ## Usage
 Heroku: